Every day, millions of people rely on the quality and safety of Novo Nordisk products.

 Our Quality Management System ensures that we adhere to international and local legislation and that safety information is handled in the same way no matter in which country the patient lives.

-Global Safety in Novo Nordisk has a Qualified Person for Pharmacovigilance overseeing that the necessary means for collection and notification of any safety data are in place.
+Global Safety in Novo Nordisk has a pharmacovigilance system in place ensuring that the necessary means for collection and notification of any safety data are in place.

 Internally, a safety committee with members from all relevant functional areas is established prior to any clinical investigation of a new pharmaceutical product or medical device.
 This committee will exist throughout the product or device’s life-cycle.
 It is a multi-disciplinary team providing assessments of safety data, for a pharmaceutical product or medical device in development or on the market.

-In 2017, the number of reported side effects from developing countries with weak or no pharmacovigilance legislation continued to be low.
-Initiatives to increase side effect reporting from countries or areas with a low reporting rate have begun.
-Preliminary results from these initiatives show that reporting rates can go up in connection with awareness campaigns, but the effect is temporary and declines again outside of campaign periods.
+In 2018, the number of reported side effects from developing countries with weak or no pharmacovigilance legislation continued to be low.
+Initiatives to increase side effect reporting from countries or areas with a low reporting rate have been conducted.
+Results from these initiatives show that reporting rates can go up in connection with awareness campaigns, but the effect is temporary and declines again outside of campaign periods.
 This shows that it takes time to change the culture of side effect reporting and a number of players (industry, authorities and advocacy groups) must collaborate to see a real change.